Digitalosopher

 What does a Digitalosopher do?

-A Digitalosopher studies and analyzes the relationship between humans and digital technologies, working as an educator, consultant, and advocate to promote conscious use of technology.
+A Digitalosopher studies and analyzes the relationship between humans and digital technologies, working as an educator, researcher, and advocate to promote conscious use of technology.

 Who coined the term Digitalosopher?